PeronGH/CPT107-Revision/Revision_Notes.md

 ### Equality

-Order and repeatition do not matter
+Order and repetition do not matter

 ### Subset